Install Plex Media Server on Ubuntu 22.04 | 20.04

 https://{server-ip-address}:32400

-Now that Plex is installed on your system, you must configure and finish the setup through the WebUI.
-To access this, open your preferred Internet Browser and navigate to http://127.0.0.1:32400/web or http://localhost:32400/web.
+After installing Plex on your system, configure and complete the setup via the WebUI.
+Open your preferred Internet browser and navigate to http://127.0.0.1:32400/web or http://localhost:32400/web.

-Install Plex Media Server on Ubuntu 22.04 | 20.04 5
+Plex Media Server sign-in page on Ubuntu LTS versions.

 Now, you can log in using an existing social media account listed above or with your e-mail to register a new account if you are new to Plex.
 Once logged in, you will begin the initial configuration setup.

-Step 1.
 How Plex Works

 The first configuration page describes Plex and how it works in a concise example.